One Day Trip to Florence from Rome | The Ultimate Guide

 Don’t have time to read yet?
 Grab my Quick Recommendations & Tips!👇

-This list of must-dos and must-sees cannot be fully completed in a day, but you can definitely check off the majority.
-Read the descriptions to decide which must-dos and must-sees are the best for you!
+Read the descriptions to decide which must-dos and must-sees will make the perfect day in Florence for you!
 As a note, these are all in order for a direct walk around the city.

 Cathedral of Santa Maria del Fiore | “Florence Duomo”